donxiya/Wine-Rating-Price/README.md

 We explored three main algorithms:

-## K-Means Clustering: Quickly groups wines into clusters by minimizing distance to cluster centers.
+**K-Means Clustering**: Quickly groups wines into clusters by minimizing distance to cluster centers.
 It’s simple but assumes equal-sized, spherical clusters.

-## Hierarchical Clustering: Builds a tree of clusters without needing to predefine the number.
+**Hierarchical Clustering**: Builds a tree of clusters without needing to predefine the number.
 It helps visualize how wines group together at different levels of similarity.

-## Gaussian Mixture Model (GMM): A flexible model that assigns probabilities to clusters, allowing for overlapping and elliptical groupings.
+**Gaussian Mixture Model (GMM)**: A flexible model that assigns probabilities to clusters, allowing for overlapping and elliptical groupings.
 It captures more subtle patterns than K-Means.

 These methods let us segment wines and support a recommendation system based on feature similarity.